activist mastering

 Mastering records that were made in good studios is relatively easy; there's not typically as much that needs doing.
 I purposefully chose my audio examples from records that were recorded mostly in less-than-ideal situations.
 When I can help a homemade recording shine, it's genuinely exciting for me.

 The way I've organized these listening samples is in pairs; the first player is the master, and the second player is the unmastered song as it came to me.
-(I've level-matched the song pairs to some degree, to facilitate meaningful comparisons; the unmastered versions generally came in to me much quieter.)
+(I've level-matched the song pairs to some degree, to facilitate meaningful comparisons; the unmastered versions generally came in to me much quieter, as they're supposed to.)

 Also, I've transcribed the notes that I took when I was listening to the songs before I started making changes.
 Hopefully this will be informative as you listen.
 Mastering isn't a black art; it's a series of choices made about music, hopefully from an empathetic and heart-forward point of view.
 I can help make these sorts of choices about your music, too.